License Suspension in Texas

 How Long Will My License Be Suspended for a DWI?

-Whether you failed BAC testing or refused to participate in a test, you have only 15 days to request a DMV hearing in Texas to contest the administrative suspension of your driving privileges.
+Whether you failed BAC testing or refused to participate in a test, you have only 15 days to request a license suspension hearing in Texas to contest the administrative suspension of your driving privileges.
 If you fail to do so, you will automatically lose your license once 40 days have passed since your DWI arrest.
 You must understand that the administrative hearing is a separate action from the criminal case.
+At Shane Phelps Law, we include license suspension hearings in our DWI fees.

 The following are the suspension periods depending on the number of DWI offenses: